ye8303019/chrisye.gitbub.io/_posts/2018-05-01-EnterpriseReady_&_growth_hacker.md

 There are two parts of "Integration".
 One is for basic API and data export function, use could use the api or export function to get the data they want and integrate with their other application. ie. JIRA RESTful API [https://developer.atlassian.com/server/jira/platform/rest-apis/](https://developer.atlassian.com/server/jira/platform/rest-apis/)
 One is for "Admin control integration", this need SaaS application have a ease to use console for enterprise administrator to do the configurations.
-Usually, SaaS application will support integrate with some popular applications. ie. Teams allow
+Usually, SaaS application will support integrate with some popular applications.

 ### Reporting & Analytics
 Security and Analytics think to be the most two important functions in Enterprise SaaS products.
 It's let your application differentiate from others.